This post may contain affiliate links. Please see my affiliate disclaimer for more information.

 I paid £100 for this bar in 2015.
 Now it retails for £130.
 Whichever way you slice it, this is a great bar for around the £100 mark and there are not many creditable alternatives.
 This bar absolutely crushes competition from the ubiquitous “140kg + bar” sets and from the mainstream in-house brands such as Powerhouse Fitness.

 For something I have used & abused for so long £100 seems like a bargain.
-If budget is more flexible, around twice the price would get you into an ATX RAM barbell which is a better quality option.
-Is it twice as good though?
-It depends how much you value the additional £130 it will cost you.
+If budget is more flexible, consider the excellent Bulldog Bar 1.0 barbell which has quickly become a regular in my home gym owing to its aggressive knurl (I also use an ATX RAM bar which is far more passive).
+Are these twice as good though?
+It depends how much you value the additional £100 – 200 you would need to spend.

 In 2015 this barbell was sold with a black oxide finish on the shaft and this is the bar I have (and am reviewing).
 Black oxide is a great barbell coating as it is so natural in the hand and extra grippy.
 Now they offer it in E-Coat which I am yet to try.